sriemer/fix-linux-mouse/README.md

 Author: **Sebastian Parschauer**

 This document has been created with the help of colleagues when I worked at SUSE.
+But opinions are my own.
 Furthermore, this work is subject to continuous improvements.
 **All contributions are welcome.**
 Please just open issues on GitHub to start the discussion.